salex/Assessable/test/dummy/README.md

 * Assessed - has many scores (simulated in the User model)
 * Scores - belongs to Assessed (polymorphic), belongs to AssessorSection.

 The polymorphic approach is not needed, but allows Scores and Assessors be on one place, but separated by the polymorphic type.
-If your only one assessed model and one assessing model, you just replace the polymorphic relations.
+If you only have one assessed model and one assessing model, you just replace the polymorphic relations.

 The AssessorSection model stores the entire published AssessableAssessment object.
 This so the creation of the object in not created each time someone is assessed.